elastic/elasticsearch/CONTRIBUTING.md

 collect information over a period of time and then log a complete summary, rather than recording every step of a process in its own message.

+For example, the `Coordinator` uses `DEBUG` logs to record a change in mode, including various internal details for context, because this event is fairly rare but not important enough to notify users by default:

+    logger.debug(
+        "{}: coordinator becoming CANDIDATE in term {} (was {}, lastKnownLeader was [{}])",
+        method,
+        getCurrentTerm(),
+        mode,
+        lastKnownLeader
+    );

 It's possible that the reader of `DEBUG` logs is also reading the code, but that is less likely than for `TRACE` logs.
-You should strive to avoid terminology that only makes sense when reading the code, and also aim for messages at this level to be self-contained rather than intending them to be read as a sequence.
+Strive to avoid terminology that only makes sense when reading the code, and also aim for messages at this level to be self-contained rather than intending them to be read as a sequence.

 It's often useful to log exceptions and other deviations from the "happy path" at `DEBUG` level.
 Exceptions logged at `DEBUG` should generally include the